stanford-cs348k/camera_asst/README.md

 ## Grading ##

-Phase 1 of the assigment will be graded on image quality.
+Part 1 of the assignment will be graded on image quality.
 A reasonable implementation will address the challenges of demosaicing sensor output, correcting pixel defects and removing noise.
 We don't have a numeric definition of good since there is no precise right answer here... it's a photograph, you'll know a reasonably looking one when you see it!
 We encourage you to start with simple algorithms, get them to work, and then if there is time, attempt to improve image quality to move to more advanced techniques.

 ## Handin ##